CyVerse-learning-materials/DOI_request_quickstart/docs/naming.md

 -   Very briefly describes what the dataset is about.
--   If the subject is more than one word, use either camel case (example: camelCase) or underscores (example: underscore_between_words) to separate the words.
+-   If the subject is more than one word, use either camel case (e.g., camelCase) or underscores (e.g., underscore_between_words) to separate the words.
 -   If another folder has the exact same name, you may modify the subject slightly to maintain uniqueness.

 **$date:**

--   Either just the year, or the month and year, in which the dataset was created.
+-   Either use just the year, or the month and year, in which the dataset was created.
 -   Month and year should be used only if there is likely to be more than one dataset with the same creator and subject within the same year.
--   Month must be a three-letter abbreviation: Jan, Feb, Mar, Apr, May, Jun, Jul, Aug, Sep, Nov, Dec
+-   Month must be a three-letter abbreviation: Jan, Feb, Mar, Apr, May, Jun, Jul, Aug, Sep, Oct, Nov, Dec

 ------------------------------------------------------------------------